 Need plants for murky soils that drain poorly?
 With our clay soils, the answer is probably “yes” for at least part of your yard, especially when we have a rainy year such as this one.

 Fortunately, there are more plants available for this problem than you might think.
 This is a culled-down list of plants for different uses in the landscape.
 Unless specified, these are plants for damp areas—clay soil that doesn’t drain well—not necessarily bogs or constantly wet soils.
+Another way to counter damp soil is to build raised garden beds to elevate the growing area.

 Perennial Flower Power